jupyter-book/mystmd/docs/frontmatter.md

 ...
 ```

 If removing the title causes unexpected problems with the page formatting, you may set `title: null` in the frontmatter to prevent heading removal.
 The first heading will _still_ be copied as a placeholder title, but it will not be removed from the markdown.

-In these cases, though, it is probably easiest to simply define a title in frontmatter.
+However, in these cases, it is probably easiest to simply define a title in frontmatter!
 ````

 +++